Nancy Kelly Allen

 Attach a paper outline of a tree to a wall and decorate it with anti-bullying messages and quotes.

-Kindness Chain:
+Friendship Chain:

 Write one small acts of kindness on a strip of paper.
 Continue writing other acts of kindness on strips.
 Connect the strips into loops and tape ends to form a kindness chain.
 Discuss how one act of kindness can create a chain.